 Yes, you can lose more than your stop price.
 This can happen in a thinly traded market, when the price gaps below your stop or when the market is moving fast.
 To limit what you are willing to sell your stock for you can use a stop limit order.

-The main advantage of placing a stop order with the broker is that you will always know that when the market moves against you, you are protected.
-This can bring peace of mind to many traders and is a sure way to know that the first lose will be the best loss.
+The main advantage of placing a stop market order with the broker is that you will always know that when the market moves against you, you are protected.
+This can bring peace of mind to many traders and is a sure way to know that the first loss will be the best loss.

 In a nutshell, a stop loss is used to protect you such that you can trade another day.